 Words by Georgie Young

 We’re in the Atlas Mountains, on the outskirts of Marrakech.
-A trek through these plaited hills is one of the more peaceful things to do in this part of Morocco – but it isn’t necessarily what first comes to mind when you think of the city’s souks, spices, and snake charmers.
+A trek through these plaited hills is one of the more peaceful things to do in this part of Morocco, but it isn’t necessarily what first comes to mind when you think of the city’s souks, spices, and snake charmers.
 In fact, there are many secrets to be uncovered.
-Here, we select our favourite under-the-radar things to do, from where to drink mint tea to the treks worth taking.
+Here, we select our favourite under-the-radar things to do, from art-filled secret gardens to concept stores curated by artists.

 Le Jardin Secret